Britain plan to leave Euratom could delay new nuclear build

 Euratom was formed before the EU in 1957.
 Although it is legally separate from the EU, it has the same members and is governed by EU institutions.

-The Department for Business, Energy and Industrial Strategy said the government is confident it can ensure effective arrangements for nuclear cooperation with Europe and the rest of the world.
+The Department for Business, Energy and Industrial Strategy said the government remains committed to high standards of nuclear safety, safeguards and support for the nuclear industry and is confident it can ensure effective arrangements for nuclear cooperation with Europe and the rest of the world.
+(Additional reporting by Susanna Twidale; Editing by Ruth Pitchford)